zerozedsc/BMX055-stm32/README.md

 ### 5. Configure I2C Connection

-Set up I2C connection settings (default with a clock speed of 100 kHz) in the .ioc file.
+Set up `I2C connection settings` (default with a clock speed of 100 kHz) in the `.ioc file`.

 ### 6. Python ROS Setup

-For the bmx055.py file, set it up inside the Python ROS package.
-In setup.py, include the entry point for the bmx055 script.
+For the `bmx055.py` file, set it up inside the Python ROS package.
+In `setup.py`, include the entry point for the bmx055 script.

 ```python
 setup(